rekalogika/rekalogika-docs/docs/analytics/11-user-interface/01-table-renderer.md

     // ...
     ->getResult();

-// renderPivotTable() returns a pivot table
+// renderPivotTable() returns a pivot table (or throws an exception if it cannot)
 $table = $tableRenderer->renderPivotTable(
     result: $result,
     pivotedDimensions: ['@values']